vitafit/hidapi/README.txt

          HIDAPI library for Windows, Linux, FreeBSD and Mac OS X
         =========================================================

-Releted pull requests from signal1/hidapi.
+Related pull requests from signal1/hidapi.
 This fork is a combination of pull requests for linux/Windows from various contributors from the official pull requests on signal11/hidapi and some minor changes from me.
 See list of merges of pull requests.

 commit 1fef38d064451dc8fac85c6379140737273b0248
 Merge: 826a2bb 27a635b